 The Suspense Account Problem

-The most damaging failure mode in matter-level coding is not miscoding an invoice to the wrong matter (though that happens).
-It is leaving invoices in an unassigned or suspense bucket because the coder could not determine the correct matter at the time of entry.
-These invoices sit in limbo — paid to the vendor but never posted to a client matter — which means the cost never appears on a client bill and the firm absorbs an expense it should have recovered.
+The most damaging failure mode is leaving invoices in an unassigned or suspense bucket because the coder could not determine the matter at entry.
+These invoices may be paid to the vendor but never posted to a client matter, so the cost misses the prebill and the firm absorbs an expense it should have recovered.
+After 60 or 90 days, attorneys are also less likely to remember which matter authorized the spend.

 Enforcing Discipline Through Your Systems